BubbleCow/bubblecow-documentation/Marketing/Blog/Pillars/BubbleCow Pillar Strategy.md

 	    - Do book editors make good money?
 	    - Are book editors in demand?
 	    - Career Development In Book Editing - written
-	- Sub-pillar: Book Editors
-		- Post: Hiring A Freelance Book Editor - written
-		- Post: What Does A Book Editor Really Do? - written
-		- Post: Editing Services: A Comprehensive Guide To Finding The Right Editor For Your Book - written

 - Pillar: Storytelling Techniques